xqiu1/Battleship/README.md

 ### Run the code

-Use `yarn start` to run the app in development mode.
+First change directory to battleship using `cd battleship`, then use `yarn start` to run the app in development mode.

 - To make sure you have all package installed, run `yarn install` to install all the dependencies listed.